 What does a COVID-19 scam look like?

-Netsafe is encouraging people to stop and think carefully before entering your details online, or giving them to someone over the phone.
+Netsafe is encouraging people to stop and think carefully before entering your details online, responding to an email or giving them to someone over the phone.
 It’s particularly important you protect information that can be used to access your accounts, build a fake online presence or impersonate you including:

 - Login details and passwords to any online account including banking, email, social media and trading sites